dipien/releases-hub-gradle-plugin/README.md

 # Releases Hub Gradle Plugin
-Gradle Plugin to automatically upgrade the project dependencies and send a GitHub pull request with the changes
+Gradle Plugin to automatically upgrade your java gradle project dependencies and send a GitHub pull request with the changes

+## How it works

+1. Apply and configure the plugin according to your needs
+2. Invoke it on your CI tool (daily, weekly, monthly, as you wish)
+3. If any of your dependencies are out-of-date, the plugin opens pull requests to update them.
+4. You verify that your CI checks pass, scan the included release notes, perform manual tests, and merge the PR.

+## Features
+* Automatic PRs include release notes, documentation and source code links whenever available.
+* You can configure which dependencies include and exclude, where to find them, how many pull requests create and more
+* Support any java based project with gradle integration

 ![](wiki/pull_request.png)